Affordable Hearing Aid Repairs

 The easiest way to prevent earwax from damaging your hearing aids is to keep them clean.
 Daily brushing or cleaning of the hearing aid receiver (speaker) is by far the best way to prevent damage.
 Most hearing aid manufacturers provide a small brush with your purchase.
 We have found that an old toothbrush is easier to hold on to and works better.

 The time of day that you clean your hearing aids also matters.
 Earwax is usually soft and gooey, kinda like mud.
 When is it easiest to brush the mud off your clothes?
-When mud is wet and you try to brush it off, the mud just kinda, “shmears”.
+When mud is wet and you try to brush it off, the mud just kind of “shmears”.
 But when the mud has dried, it easily brushes off.
 That’s how it is with earwax, it is best to brush off earwax after it has been allowed to dry.
 Most people wear their hearing aids all day and take them off to sleep at night.
 The best time to brush your hearing aid is in the morning after the earwax has been allowed to dry overnight.

 Most hearing aids today have an earwax filter or wax guard system integrated into the part of the hearing aid that fits into the ear canal.
-These earwax filters should be brushed every morning prior to wearing.
+These earwax filters should be brushed every morning prior to wearing them.
 From time to time these earwax filters should be changed.
-There are several different earwax filter designs used by the varying hearing aid manufacturers.
+There are several different earwax filter designs used by varying hearing aid manufacturers.
 All seem to be easy to use and effective.
 See HearSource.com/accessories for a brand-specific selection of hearing aid wax guards and filters.

 Moisture is not good for any type of electronic device.
 Our bodies are approximately 50-60% moisture.
 Wearing hearing aids exposes them to our body’s heat, humidity, sweat, and chemicals.
 Keeping hearing aids clean and dry is vital to their satisfactory performance.
 Moisture kills electronic devices including hearing aids.

 Keep your hearing aids clean and dry.
 Wipe the sweat off your hearing aids when you come in from outdoors or if possible avoid wearing your hearing aids altogether when heavily sweating.
 No swimming, showering, hot tubbing, or water sliding while wearing hearing aids.
 Accidents do happen and there will be times when you accidentally get in the shower while wearing your hearing aids.
 Only to be discovered when you start shampooing your hair.
-When this occurs, immediately take your hearing aids off, completely remove the battery, wipe them off thoroughly and place them somewhere to dry.
+When this occurs, immediately take your hearing aids off, completely remove the battery, wipe them off thoroughly, and place them somewhere to dry.
 After you have allowed them to dry (usually overnight), place a fresh battery in your hearing aids and check for functionality.
 Hopefully, no damage has been done.

-Most modern hearing aids are now considered to be water or moisture resistant.
+Most modern hearing aids are now considered to be water or moisture-resistant.
 Water resistance infers that a particular device can continue to function even if exposed to a small amount of moisture for a short period of time.
-Water resistant does NOT mean waterproof.
+Water-resistant does NOT mean waterproof.
 Excessive exposure to moisture or over extended periods of time will damage any hearing aid.

 There are specific hearing aid accessories that help assist in the drying of hearing aids.
 The two main types are active and passive hearing aid dryers.